Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/quirk-spectrogram-10.png"/>

 The green rectangle on the left is a "chance display".
-It's showing, for each classical state from 0000000 to 1111111, the probability that measuring the superposition would return that state.
+It's showing, for each classical state from 0000000 to 1111111, the probability that measuring the superposition at that point would return that state.
 You can tell the input state is periodic because the spikes in the chance display (corresponding to states with non-zero weights) are evenly spaced and all the same size.

 The white box in the middle that says $\text{QFT}^\dagger$ is the (inverse) quantum Fourier transform operation.